Haussmann's renovation of Paris: Legacy

-The Baron Haussmann's transformations to Paris improved the quality of life in the capital.
-Disease epidemics (save tuberculosis) ceased, traffic circulation improved and new buildings were better-built and more functional than their predecessors.
+Haussmann's transformations of Paris improved the quality of life in the capital.
+Disease epidemics, except tuberculosis, ceased, traffic circulation improved, and new buildings were better-built and more functional than their predecessors.
+Haussmann's works set the stage for Paris in the Belle Époque, an era marked by optimism.

-The Second Empire renovations left such a mark on Paris' urban history that all subsequent trends and influences were forced to refer to, adapt to, or reject, or to reuse some of its elements.
-By intervening only once in Paris's ancient districts, pockets of insalubrity remained which explain the resurgence of both hygienic ideals and radicalness of some planners of the 20th century.

-The end of "pure Haussmannism" can be traced to urban legislation of 1882 and 1884 that ended the uniformity of the classical street, by permitting staggered façades and the first creativity for roof-level architecture; the latter would develop greatly after restrictions were further liberalized by a 1902 law.
-All the same, this period was merely "post-Haussmann", rejecting only the austerity of the Napoleon-era architecture, without questioning the urban planning itself.
+The end of "pure Haussmannism" can be traced to urban legislation of 1882 and 1884 that ended the uniformity of the classical street, by permitting staggered façades and the first creativity for roof-level architecture.
+A 1902 law further liberalised restrictions.

 A century after Napoleon III's reign, new housing needs and the rise of a new voluntarist Fifth Republic began a new era of Parisian urbanism.
 The new era rejected Haussmannian ideas as a whole to embrace those represented by architects such as Le Corbusier in abandoning unbroken street-side façades, limitations of building size and dimension, and even closing the street itself to automobiles with the creation of separated, car-free spaces between the buildings for pedestrians.
-This new model was quickly brought into question by the 1970s, a period featuring a reemphasis of the Haussmann heritage: a new promotion of the multifunctional street was accompanied by limitations of the building model and, in certain quarters, by an attempt to rediscover the architectural homogeneity of the Second Empire street-block.
+This new model was brought into question by the 1970s, a period featuring a reemphasis of the Haussmann heritage: a new promotion of the multifunctional street was accompanied by limitations of the building model and, in certain quarters, by an attempt to rediscover the architectural homogeneity of the Second Empire street-block.

-Certain Parisian suburban towns, for example Issy-les-Moulineaux and Puteaux, have built new quarters that even by their name "Quartier Haussmannien", claim the Haussmannian heritage.
-The Belgian capital Brussels also followed suit at the end of the same century and conducted an extensive (but smaller scale compared to Paris) demolition and renovation, carving out new central boulevards that were straight lined and flanked by Haussmann style row of apartments.
+Certain Parisian suburban towns, notably Issy-les-Moulineaux and Puteaux, have built new quarters that by their name "Quartier Haussmannien" cite the Haussmannian heritage.
+The Belgian capital Brussels followed suit in the late 1800s, and conducted an extensive demolition and renovation, but on a smaller scale compared to Paris.
+Brussels carved out new central boulevards that were straight lined and flanked by Haussmann style rows of apartments.

+In Marseille, a notable example of local Haussmannian architecture is the Rue de la République (former Rue Impériale), which runs from the Old Port to La Joliette.
+In Lyon under the Second Empire, prefect of the Rhône Claude-Marius Vaïsse directed vast renovation works on the Presqu'île, similar to Haussmann's renovation of Paris.

+In North America, the city of Boston followed the Haussmann style when creating the new neighbourhood of Back Bay.